-In accordance with the provisions of GASB Statement No. 72, Fair Value Measurement and Application, investments are recorded on the consolidated statement of net position at fair value, except for commercial paper, certificates of deposit, and repurchase agreements, which are recorded at amortized cost or contract value.
-All investment income, including changes in the fair value of investments, is reported as revenue on the consolidated statement of revenues, expenses and changes in net position.
-Fair values have been determined using quoted market values at December 31, 2021 and 2020.
+In accordance with the provisions of GASB Statement No. 72, Fair Value Measurement and Application, investments are recorded on the consolidated statements of net position at fair value, except for commercial paper, certificates of deposit, and repurchase agreements, which are recorded at amortized cost or contract value.
+All investment income, including changes in the fair value of investments, is reported as revenue on the consolidated statements of revenues, expenses and changes in net position.
+Fair values have been determined using quoted market values at December 31, 2022 and 2021.